 What if I don’t receive a scholarship and can’t afford to attend Workshop?

 Please contact us as soon as possible at firstname.lastname@example.org.
-We can work out a payment plan, if necessary, but if you can no longer attend Workshop we will release your spot to someone on the waitlist.
+We can work out a payment plan, if necessary, but if you can no longer attend Workshop we will open up your spot for someone else to register.

 Where will I be dropping off my child?

 We host Workshop on Wayne State College’s beautiful campus.
 Wayne, Nebraska, is about 100 miles northwest of Omaha, 30 miles northeast of Norfolk.
 The college is on the north edge of town, just off Nebraska Highway 15.
 More specific directions will be included in the final confirmation email.